Mobility Device Repair

 Whoever is bringing a device for repairs must remain onsite.

-We recognize that disabled people often face financial barriers and we have a zero-judgment policy for the amount that you are able to pay.
-It’s up to you!
+We recognize that disabled people often face financial barriers.
+We have a zero-judgment policy on whether you’re able to donate.

 Nope!
 We provide standard tools and equipment for many repairs.